ryanmcnally93/relieve/readme.md

 - __Unhelpful thinking section__

     We could implement a page on unhelpful thinking habits.
-This could include black and white thinking and generalisations, to help the user see what they are doing day-to-day in their head and why it is unhelpful.
+This could include black and white thinking and generalizations, to help the user see what they are doing day-to-day in their head and why it is unhelpful.

 - __Classes Backend__